baguilar6174/easybank-page-challenge/README.md

 - Start adding SCSS styles, using CSS grid for multi-column layout
 - Responsive design vs intrinsic design approaches
 - Add CSS grid gap and other spacing in card
 - Add hover state using transform and transition
+- Load social icons as inline SVGs for hover state

 ## Author